asterics/AsTeRICS/bin/APE/README.md

 ## Important Terms
 The term ```APE.baseURI``` refers to the location of ```APE.jar``` and the ```APE-copy``` command, which is in the folder ```APE``` parallel to the ```ARE``` folder of an AsTeRICS installation.
 The ```APE.baseURI``` folder also contains the build infrastructure to create the native installers and contains the default project directory (```APE.projectDir=<APE.baseURI>/defProjectDir```) and the default build directory (```APE.buildDir=<APE.baseURI>/defProjectDir/build```). ```APE.models``` refers to file and directory paths containing model files to use.
 Finally, ```ARE.baseURI``` refers to the location of the ARE that is used as the source for the extracted ARE versions.

+## Dependencies
+The commandline tool APE-copy only needs a Java Runtime Environment.
+In order to use the ant build targets and create native installers you also need **ant** and a **Java Development Kit 8**.

+* Install the [**Java Development Kit 8 (32-bit)**] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+  * Verify the java installation by opening a command shell and entering ```javac -version```.
+In case of trouble, ensure to set “JAVA_HOME” to the folder where you installed the Java JDK and add the JDK bin path to the Environment Variable “Path”
+* Install the [**apache ant build framework (version >= 1.9.1)**] (http://ant.apache.org/bindownload.cgi)
+  * Ensure to set “ANT_HOME” to the folder where you installed ant and add the ant bin path to the Environment Variable “Path”
+* __Only for native installer creation__: Install installer-specific toolkits like [InnoSetup >= 5] (http://www.jrsoftware.org/isdl.php) (.exe), [WiX toolset >= 3.0](http://wixtoolset.org/) (.msi) or [debian packaging tools] (https://wiki.debian.org/PackageManagement) (.deb) depending on the required target platform.
+You must run the installer build process on the target platform of the installer.
+For more details, read the [JavaFX packaging tutorial] (https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/self-contained-packaging.html#A1324980)

 ## APE-copy commandline tool
+Check the [dependencies](#Dependencies) before you start.

 To start APE-copy, call